PritiKumr/pritikumr.github.io/about/index.md

 ## Shilpi Agrawal

 By profession and degree acquired she is a computer engineer.
-She lives on open source contirbution.
+She lives on open source contribution.
 By her choice  she describes herself as a writer and an artist trying to decode the logic of her survival, with her paintings and writings.
 Whatever she does, her only goal and dream is _to make this world a better place to live_.

 Email: <a href="mailto:shilpiagrawal516@gmail.com"> shilpiagrawal516@gmail.com </a>